Skip to Main Content

 • Better understand complex or difficult concepts

-Misuse of AI Assisted Writing Tools
+Misuse of Generative AI Tools

 • Copying outputs and submitting as your own original work